E. Ahamed

 E. Ahamed (29 April 1938 – 1 February 2017), Edappakath Ahamed in full, was an Indian politician from Kannur (then Cannanore) in northern Kerala.
 A Member of Parliament (Lok Sabha) between 1991 and 2017, he was key figure in India's diplomatic relations with the Middle East.

 Educated at Brennen College, Tellicherry and Trivandrum Law College, Ahamed was first elected to Kerala Legislative Assembly in 1967 (from Kannur, with Indian Union Muslim League).
 He later served as a cabinet minister (Industry) in the U D F ministry headed by Congress-leader K. Karunakaran (1982–87).
 He was first elected to the Parliament (Lok Sabha) in 1991.
 Ahamed was appointed Union Minister of State, Ministry of External Affairs, in 2004 (Congress-led U P A ministry headed by Manmohan Singh).
 He also served as Union Minister of State for Railways and Human Resource Development.

 Ahamed served as the National President, Indian Union Muslim League between 2008 and 2017.
 He was the first Indian Union Muslim League union minister in independent India.
 In 2004, he was famously dispatched by Atal Bihari Vajpayee to the United Nations (Geneva) to represent India.

 Early life

 E. Ahamed was born on 29 April 1938 in a merchant family in Kannur, Malabar District (Now Kannur district, Kerala), to Edappakath Nafeesa Beevi and Ovintakath Abdul Khader.
 He carried his mother's 'house name' as his initials as the tradition among the Cannanore Mappilas.

 He graduated from Government Brennen College, Tellicherry and later obtained a law degree from Government Law College, Thiruvananthapuram.
-He was the first General Secretary of the M. S. F., the students' wing of Indian Union Muslim League.
+He was the first General Secretary of the MSF, the students' wing of Indian Union Muslim League.
 He also worked as a reporter for the Chandrika newspaper.
-Ahamed married Zuhara in 1961 (died in an accident in 1999).
+Ahamed married Zuhara in 1961 who died in an accident in 1999.
 The couple has three children.